mt190502/blog.mtaha.dev/content/sysadmin/grafana_with_prometheus_node_exporter.md

 hardware and OS metrics exposed by *NIX kernels, written in Go with pluggable metric collectors.
 In this guide, we will install and configure Grafana and Prometheus Node Exporter

-## Disclaimer

-- In this guide, I will use Fedora 41 Cloud Edition as the base operating system.
-Some steps may vary depending on the distribution you are using.

 <br>